Urinary system: Regulation of concentration and volume

 The urinary system is under influence of the circulatory system, nervous system, and endocrine system.

 Aldosterone plays a central role in regulating blood pressure through its effects on the kidney.
 It acts on the distal tubules and collecting ducts of the nephron and increases reabsorption of sodium from the glomerular filtrate.
 Reabsorption of sodium results in retention of water, which increases blood pressure and blood volume.
 Antidiuretic hormone (ADH), is a neurohypophysial hormone found in most mammals.
 Its two primary functions are to retain water in the body and vasoconstriction.
 Vasopressin regulates the body's retention of water by increasing water reabsorption in the collecting ducts of the kidney nephron.
 Vasopressin increases water permeability of the kidney's collecting duct and distal convoluted tubule by inducing translocation of aquaporin-CD water channels in the kidney nephron collecting duct plasma membrane.

 Urination

-Urination, also sometimes referred to as micturition, is the ejection of urine from the urinary bladder through the urethra to the outside of the body.
+Urination, also sometimes referred to as micturition, is the ejection of urine from the urinary bladder to the outside of the body.
+Urine is ejected through the urethra from the penis or vulva in placental mammals and through the cloaca in other vertebrates.
 In healthy humans (and many other animals), the process of urination is under voluntary control.
 In infants, some elderly individuals, and those with neurological injury, urination may occur as an involuntary reflex.
 Physiologically, micturition involves coordination between the central, autonomic, and somatic nervous systems.
 Brain centers that regulate urination include the pontine micturition center, periaqueductal gray, and the cerebral cortex.
-In placental mammals the male ejects urine through the penis, and the female through the vulva.